mmazzarolo/tap-the-number/README.md

 The drawback of LayoutAnimation is, as you may have already guessed, that it provides much less control than the other animation alternatives.

-#### Animations, part 2: React and animations
+### Animations, part 2: React and animations
-I'll go straight to the point: In my opinion animations don't get along nicely with React (and React-Native), and they never will.
+I'll go straight to the point: **In my opinion animations don't get along nicely with React (and React-Native), and they never will**.
 I know that it might be a controversial opinion, but having tried many different libraries both on React-Native and React (like React-Motion), I still think that animations move against the declarative React pattern.